Changsha Haike, a HYCOR Biomedical Partner, Announces Registration From China HMPA for the ALLEOS™ 2000 System

 "The registration of ALLEOS 2000 underscores our commitment to drive allergy immunodiagnostics into the 21st century," said Dr. Fei Li, President and Chief Executive Officer at HYCOR Biomedical.
 Dr. Li further noted, "China is a very important market for HYCOR.
 We will continue to work closely with Changsha Haike to provide a broad and strategic allergy diagnostic menu for China."

 "ALLEOS 2000 leverages advanced technology developed for the NOVEOS system as well as the extensive know-how and expertise from HYCOR's 40 years of experience in allergy diagnostics.
-The novel system offers Chinese laboratorians and clinicians an opportunity to adopt a high-throughput automated system that requires only 4ml sample volume yet also provides accurate allergy test results," said Dr. Hao Zou, CEO of Changsha Haike.
+The novel system offers Chinese laboratorians and clinicians an opportunity to adopt a high-throughput automated system that requires only 4ul sample volume yet also provides accurate allergy test results," said Dr. Hao Zou, CEO of Changsha Haike.
 "We are very excited to launch the ALLEOS 2000 instrument and we have no doubt this innovative allergy diagnostic system will enable improved patient management.
 This is especially important in pediatric populations where sample volume can be restrictive."

 About HYCOR Biomedical